open-draft/reach-schema/README.md

 )
 ```

-### Optional properties
+### Optional validation

-Optional (_weak_) validation is applied only when the mentioned property is present in the actual data.
-This marks such property as optional, but still applies a validation resolver when the property is provided.
+To apply an optional (_weak_) validation to a property wrap its resolver in the `optional` helper function.
+This way the property's value will be validated only if present in the actual data.
+If the property is missing in the actual data it's never validated and considered as valid.

 ```js
 import { useSchema, optional } from 'reach-schema'